For many of us, the arrival of the winter months signals both the cheeriness of the holidays and the cold, dreary weather that accompanies them.

 Not that you shouldn’t indulge in your comfort foods sometimes, since that can make you feel good too (in the short term).

 As long as you’re getting your protein, healthy fats, and carbs in every meal, you should notice yourself feeling much better mentally as well.

-Another thing you might want to tack onto your diet is a Vitamin D supplement.
-It can be challenging to get an appropriate amount from your food alone, and due to the lack of sunlight, you may be deficient anyway (especially if your skin has a darker tone).
+Another thing to tack onto your diet is a Vitamin D supplement.
+It’s challenging to get an appropriate amount from your food alone, and due to the lack of sunlight, you may be deficient anyway (especially if your skin has a darker tone).

 Again, be sure to talk to your doctor before starting any course of supplements.
 If you want to balance your mood, you should explore a low glycemic index diet.

 It’s a diet where you eat mostly low-sugar foods, which helps you decrease levels of inflammation in your body, so you feel much better overall.

 You may not want to commit to any social gatherings when it’s freezing outside.

 But by making a point of getting some regular social stimulation, you’ll be motivated to get out of your comfort zone and out of your head.

 Schedule an outing with a friend to get coffee or do something physical like a hike, if possible.
 And if you’re contending with a blizzard or harsh weather of some kind, consider having a Zoom meetup.